realms-ai/hockeystack_assignment/README.md

 ### Code Quality & Readability
 - To improve the code quality and readability,
   1. Have to split the long functions in parts and split the file in multiple files which are working independently w.r.t each other
+  2. Write automated test cases w.r.t each class or functions covering 80% or more of the code to make sure that new features are not breaking old functionalities
-  2. As Hubspot documentation have similar api names with dynamic changes, we could split it into different **design patterns**
+  3. As Hubspot documentation have similar api names with dynamic changes, we could split it into different **design patterns**
     - **Factory Method:** To focus on Batch, Basic, Search and so on as a whole
     - **Abstact Factory:** Inherit from above class and build functionality w.r.t different parts like contacts, companies and so on.
     - **Builder & Prototype**: Inherit from above class and improvise functionality across multiple parts like CRUD in batch, basic, search